HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 Note 3

 The report created during the Update Totals keeps things simple by just showing each employee in own main department.
 Showing splits could lead to a very large report which would be difficult to read.
-But don't worry - the gross figures for accounting purposes can be found from both the year to date department report and for more detail, the department pay history report.
+But don't worry - the gross figures for accounting purposes can be found from both the year-to-date department report and for more detail, the department pay history report.